slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On money management

 <!--
+> *"I disagree with the followers of Marx and those of Adam Smith: the reason free markets work is because they allow people to be lucky, thanks to aggressive trial and error, not by giving rewards or "incentives" for skill."  -- Nassim Taleb*

+- Salary is for expenses.
+Equity is wealth.
+Invest in yourself and stop renting your time.
+Be an owner.
 - It’s crazy to think the entire real estate market is propped up by what is essentially the entire middle class being 100x long.
 - inflation = printing money.
 - Stock buybacks are effectively same as dividends.